 Questions to Ponder:

-The story begins with one hundred ants marching in a line toward a picnic spot when the smallest ant stops the line to say that they are moving way too slow.
-He suggests that a different arrangement is the way to go.
+The story begins with one hundred ants marching in a line toward a picnic spot when the smallest ant stops the line to say they are moving way too slow.
+He suggests that a different arrangement is the better way to go.
 Again and again, the littlest ant stops the line to change the arrangement, but by the time they arrive at the picnic spot, the food is all gone.
-All of the ants turn on the littlest ant and blame him for them moving way too slow and missing out on all of the yummies to fill their tummies.
+Then, all of the ants turn on the littlest ant and blame him for them moving way too slow and missing out on all of the yummies to fill their tummies.

 The format of the book illustrates the concept of arrays and allows students to determine all of the arrays that can be made with the factors for 100.